 That's how I came to be a polyglot.
 I didn't know that there was a word for people who speak more than two languages; I used to call myself multi-lingual which I considered right, but one day I was just curious and searched for the word "polyglot" popped out.
 Anyway, why being a polyglot is a problem, It's hard for me at least.

-- When you are a polyglot, you happen to listen to songs in all the languages and you can never listen to songs on loudspeakers and always on the earphone.
-It happened while my engineering days, so I know English, Hindi, Telugu, and Tamil to speak and I have done my engineering from Chennai whose native language is Tamil, but my roommates were from the northern side of India and spoke only Hindi and English.
+- When you are a polyglot, you happen to listen to songs in all languages and you can never listen to songs on loudspeakers.
+It happened while my engineering days, so I know English, Hindi, Telugu, and Tamil to speak and I have done my engineering in Chennai whose native language is Tamil, but my roommates were from the northern side of India and spoke only Hindi and English.
 So, when I first met them they were like "who is this guy among us?"
-Of course, they didn't know that time that I know Hindi. so after a few days when I talked to them they came to know I know a lot of languages and from then on we were very close.
+Of course, they didn't know that time that I know Hindi. so after a few days when I talked to them, they came to know I know a lot of languages and from then on we were very close.
 In the middle of this, I used to play Tamil and Telugu songs on the loudspeakers and they didn't like that at all, so if sharing a room and it bothers them we can't ignore and be selfish so I used earphones and listened by myself.
 From then on I never played my music out loud unless they were okay and my music taste also varies like you'll get a variety of songs in the mix. which really makes me feel good after listening for a while.

 - It's frustrating sometimes to see others just living happily with two languages and I know four and I can do nothing about it.
 (That's why I'm writing this blog to make myself feel good about being a polyglot).